The Convenient Deaths associated with the JFK Assassination Part 2

 number of deaths, you could expect a number of deaths that occur under unusual

 circumstances.
-You can then select those people for special consideration and
+You can then select those people for special consideration

-say "look how suspicious these are" when in a group of that size you should
+say "look how suspicious these are" when in a group of that size

 really expect events that appear suspicious but have nothing behind them.